Insect-inspired Visual Point-goal Navigation: Discussion

-While this choice is permitted in the traditional machine learning paradigm that splits training and testing, it is incompatible with the online learning paradigm.
-Firstly, in a truly novel environment (with no prior mapping), accurate geodesic distances to the goal is always unknown.
-If the geodesic distance could somehow be estimated without a map, it would be trivial for an agent to treat the geodesic information as a potential field and then solve point-goal navigation by gradient ascent (or descent), e.g., chemotaxis, making training obsolete.
-Secondly, such auxiliary reinforcement must be set significantly small compared to the actual, sparse rewards.
-Otherwise, the agent would express more unexpected behaviours that effectively deprioritise the actual rewards, a phenomenon known as `rewarding hacking' in the RL literature, or Goodhart's law in wider contexts.
-As a result, large-scale, parallel training is a necessity for models to receive stable training signals \cite{wijmans2019dd}, and there are always risks associated with the transferability across platforms and environments, e.g., abusing the sliding mechanism when colliding with obstacles \cite{kadian2020sim2real}.
+We note that this choice of geodesic distance as an auxiliary reinforcement signal is not actually practical for a real robotic agent.
+In a truly novel environment (with no prior mapping), accurate geodesic distance to the goal is always unknown.
+If the geodesic distance could somehow be estimated without a map, it would be trivial for an agent to treat the geodesic information as a potential field and then solve point-goal navigation by gradient ascent (or descent), making training obsolete.
+Various alternative choices of auxiliary reinforcement might be considered but any choice permits the risk of finding `reward hacking' solutions that deprioritise the actual goal, e.g., abusing the sliding behaviour that occurs when colliding with obstacles in the simulation environment \citep{kadian2020sim2real}.
+To mitigate the risk, large-scale, parallel training is a necessity for the RL models to receive stable training signals \citep{wijmans2019dd}.

-In contrast, our model deals with the challenge of sparse rewards (of goal reaching) with the strong prior of goal approaching and the decomposition of its memory into different time scales.
-Selective memory consolidation guarantees that only learning benefitting overall performance (SPL) would be preserved in the long term.
-As minimal online learning (instead of large-scale training) suffices to yield great performance, our model is ready for deployment on any new platform in any novel environment.